 Grab your rifle and your role-playing hat, y’all, and head to this totally unique place to stay near San Francisco.

-- What to do in Bridgeport: Give yourself the heebie-jeebies at Bodie Ghost Town, take in the stunning natural beauty of Mono Lake, relax in a natural hot spring, go fishing for Brown Trout in the Bridgeport Reservoir.
+- What to do in Bridgeport: Give yourself the heebie-jeebies at Bodie Ghost Town, take in the stunning natural beauty of Mono Lake, relax in a natural hot spring, take a scenic road trip around the June Lake Loop, go hiking in the Sierra Nevada mountains, go fishing for Brown Trout in the Bridgeport Reservoir.

 - Cost: $36 for a covered wagon.
 Verdict: You don’t need nobody.
 You’re a lone wolf, always have been.
 Maybe always will be. *Cue a moody gaze into the distance* Also, it’s cheap enough that you don’t need to share, so.